 I think there must be loads of people out there who already think about themselves as runners or cyclists, but who don’t consider doing it for charity.
 Raising money doesn’t take away from the competitive element of it – you can do both.

-If you've been inspired by Mark and want to help raise money for Breast Cancer Now, consider joining the team!
+If you've been inspired by Mark and want to help raise money for Breast Cancer Now, we'd love to have you on board.
 You don't have to do an athletic challenge, either - there are plenty of ways to fundraise.